-The Named Generation Chart below refers to the demographic cohorts that are defined by the years of birth of individuals particularly in Western society.
-Use this printable chart as a reference for the seven commonly named generations.
+The Chart of Named Generations and Years below refers to the demographic cohorts that are defined by the years of birth of individuals particularly in Western society.
+Use this printable chart as a reference for the seven common names of generations.
 You’ll see the year intervals of each birth generation along with a timeline of major events and the world population.
 Different cultures and societies have varying ways of defining generations, but there are several common ways of categorizing people in the United States with the names of generations:

 - The Lost Generation: Born between 1880 and 1900 that were born and raised around the turn of the 20th century, witnessed the first automobiles, enjoyed Coca-Cola and read about the Wright Brothers.

 - The Silent Generation: Born between 1925 and 1945, coming of age during the post-World War II era, a time of prosperity and relative peace in the Western world.

 - The Baby Boomers: Born between 1946 and 1964, coming of age during the civil rights movement, the Cold War, and the rise of consumer culture.

 - Generation X: Born between 1965 and 1980, coming of age during the end of the Cold War, the rise of personal computers and the internet, and the beginning of economic globalization.